 Postlude

-Lord God, Now Be Praised, BWV 601 by Johann Sebastian Bach
+Come God, Creator, Holy Ghost BWV 667 by Johann Sebastian Bach

 We are not authorized to post some hymn words due to copyright restrictions.
 Some of the hymn words may be copyrighted by The Christian Science Board of Directors and cannot be republished without permission.
 For more information, email permissions@csps.com.
 For branches of The Mother Church streaming their services, please see the guidelines.
-Music included in today's streaming church service is covered by a Christian Copyright Solutions WORSHIPcast License.
+Music included in today's streaming church service is covered by one or more of the following licences:

 Feel free to submit testimonies using the testimony/comment form before, during, or after the meeting, and throughout the week.
 Read our testimony guidelines.
 We'd love it if you would include your name and location so we can embrace our global audience.
 As you write up your testimony, please remember that we have listeners from many different backgrounds, with varying degrees of familiarity with Christian Science.
 We do not air all submissions and submissions may be slightly edited before airing.